 - A fish kill due to oxygen depletion can also be triggered by several days of overcast skies, especially during hot weather.
 This happens because aquatic plants and algae add oxygen to the water only when there is sufficient sunlight for photosynthesis.
 However, they consume oxygen all the time in their normal biological processes.
 When overcast skies persist for several days, oxygen levels become depleted because the plants are using more oxygen than they are producing.
 Waters are particularly vulnerable when the temperature is high, because warmer water contains less oxygen to start with than cooler water.
 Fish "gulping" at the surface may be a sign of an oxygen problem.

 Some species of fish naturally die in large numbers after spawning or when they are stressed by unusual or harsh weather conditions.
-The smell of high concentrations of hydrogen sulfide (perhaps from a sulfur-spring or artesian well) may be noticeable.

 Most fish kills are due to naturally occurring biological occurrences.
 Observations are critical in determining the cause of a fish kill.
 One should write down a description of all living and dead animals in and around the pond (i.e., crayfish, turtles, frogs).
 Record the number, size and species of dead fish as well as any unusual behavior of live fish, such as swimming near the surface or jumping onto the bank.
 The following table presents some causes of fish kills.